robertfeldt/DocumentDistances.jl/README.md

 The well-known paper that proposed to use the Earth Mover's Distance (EMD) as a document distance, i.e. Word Mover's Distance (WMD):
 - M. Kusner, Y. Sun, N. Kolkin, and K. Weinberger (2015), "[From word embeddings to document distances](http://www.jmlr.org/proceedings/papers/v37/kusnerb15.pdf)".
 In International Conference on Machine Learning, pp. 957-966.

+For our word embeddings we use the excellent [Embeddings.jl](https://github.com/JuliaText/Embeddings.jl) by Lyndon White and the JuliaText team.